AdnanC/HDT.Plugins.MetaDetector/README.md

 # HDT.Plugins.MetaDetector

-Plugin tries to detect what type of deck opponent is playing.
+Plugin tries to detect what deck opponent is playing.

 # Installation